orest-xx/retro/README.md

 Interact with Scroll, Symbiotic, Hyperlane, Nitro, Orbiter

 Repo is based on open source scroll soft

 Main goal to automate interactions with EVM compatible chains and protocols on EVM and/or L2 layers for Ethereum.

-Using this repo you can bridge ETH and lend it to different protocols Interact with cross-chain techs like L0, Hyperlane, Nitro, Orbiter Interact with Symbiotic liquid staking/restaking ETH protocol Interact with Aave, Layerbank and several DEXes on Scroll ecosystem Deploy simple smart contracts
+Using this repo you can bridge ETH and lend it to different protocols
+   - Interact with cross-chain techs like L0, Hyperlane, Nitro, Orbiter
+   - Interact with Symbiotic liquid staking/restaking ETH protocol
+   - Interact with Scroll ecosystem (Aave, Layerbank and several DEXes)
+     - Deploy simple smart contracts
-Deploy and mint your NFT
+     - Deploy and mint your NFTs

 ---
 <h3> How to </h3>